jakebildy/sellustrate/README.md

 # Technical Details
  **:iphone: Frontend**: Java (Android Studio)

- **:lock: Backend**: Backend hosting is done through Microsoft Azure via Python, and the eBay listing is generated using JavaScript and previewed using as a WebApp
+ **:lock: Backend**: Backend hosting is done through Microsoft Azure via Python, and the eBay listing is generated using JavaScript and previewed using a WebApp

  # How it works :rocket:
 The user only needs to take a picture of the item they wish to sell - the app does nearly all the rest!